Student Diversity Travel Grant

 - Must be currently enrolled full time in a Psychology, Kinesiology, Exercise Science, or Sports Science program or a closely related major.

 - Applicants must be first-time student attendees at the Association for Applied Sport Psychology (AASP) Annual Conference.

 - Letter of interest that addresses applicant's interest in sport and exercise psychology, the importance of addressing diversity in sport and exercise psychology, and goals for attending the conference.

 - Official transcripts sent directly from the institution.

 - Professional letter of recommendation from a professor, professional mentor, or advisor who can attest to the student's academic abilities, educational goals, and professional interests.

-- An AASP Student Membership for the 2016 and 2017 calendar year.
+- an AASP Student Membership for the 2023 and 2024 calendar years.